 - Place the juicer in the glass bowl

-- Pick up the fruit by the peel and put it to the top of the hand juicer, cut side down
+- Pick up the fruit by the peel and put it on the top of the hand juicer, cut side down

 - Press down on the fruit and twist it from side to side, holding the juicer steady with your non-dominant hand